How Much Does it Cost to Insulate a Conservatory Roof?

 Plastering

-Once you have had your conservatory insulated, you may need a plaster to come in and fix up the walls of your conservatory.
-Here are the timescale scales and costs of hiring a plasterer.
+Once you have had your conservatory insulated, you may need a plasterer to come in and fix up the walls of your conservatory.
+Here are the timescales and costs of hiring a plasterer.

 Plastering a single wall will likely cost between £100 - £200.
 The cost of plastering a room could be anywhere between £300 - £1,200.
 If you only need a ceiling plastered, expect to pay between £300 - £500 for a medium-sized ceiling.